 The issue for determination by the High Court was causation.
 The essential question was whether the plaintiff had shown that it was more probable than not that the negligence of each defendant was a cause of Mr Cotton's lung cancer.
-Ultimately, to show this, the plaintiff had to establish that Mr Cotton's exposure to respirable asbestos fibres was, on its own, more probably than not a cause of his lung cancer.
+Ultimately, to show this, the plaintiff had to establish that Mr Cotton's exposure to respirable asbestos fibres was, on its own, more probably than not, a cause of his lung cancer.

-No expert evidence was available to definitively say what had caused Mr Cotton's cancer.
+No expert evidence was available to say definitively what had caused Mr Cotton's cancer.
 The only evidence available was of an epidemiological nature.

-One expert, a consultant occupational physician and epidemiologist, suggested that smoking and asbestos exposure had a synergistic effect by operating interdependently and cumulatively to cause lung cancer.
+One of the experts, a consultant occupational physician and epidemiologist, suggested that smoking and asbestos exposure had a synergistic effect by operating interdependently and cumulatively to cause lung cancer.
 However, he also said it was possible to partition attributability to smoking and asbestos under mathematical risk models.
 The High Court, reading that expert's opinion as a whole, concluded that the expert did not mean that when a smoker has been exposed to asbestos and develops lung cancer, the asbestos exposure is, or is probably, a cause of that cancer.

 The High Court ultimately found that the evidence did not establish that it was more probable than not that the negligence of any of the defendants, in isolation of each other, was a cause of Mr Cotton's lung cancer because: